snowplow/snowplowanalytics.com/_posts/2017-12-13-snowplow-snowflake-db-loader-released/index.md

 As an important step in this direction, we recently [refactored][release-r90] RDB Loader - the application responsible for preparing and ingesting enriched data into Amazon Redshift.
 This move laid the foundation for us to release Snowplow Loaders for many more data stores.

-Today we're proud to announce the newest one - Snowflake Loader.
+Today we're proud to announce the newest one: Snowflake Loader.

 <h2 id="snowflake-intro">2.
 Introducing the Snowflake DB</h2>